Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 The Grand Canyon needs no introduction.
 It’s one of the most iconic natural landmarks in the United States.
 Visit the South Rim for breathtaking views.

 Consider a helicopter tour for a unique perspective.
-Hiking trails like Bright Angel Trail offer a closer look at this natural wonder.
+Hiking trails, such as the Bright Angel Trail, offer a closer look at this natural wonder.
 Don’t forget to take a scenic drive along Desert View Drive.

 4. White Sands National Park